 Can a dog limp without pain?

-Well, yes.
-But it’s not as simple as it sounds.
 There are a few different factors that influence how a dog’s leg is going to feel when they limp, and those factors depend on many different things, including the type of injury, the size of the dog, and the dog’s overall health.

 So while your pup may not be limping at all, it could be because they’re too young or ill to experience pain yet.
 Or maybe they’re just too young to show any signs of discomfort right now.